Magazine

 BOW BRIDGE

 No setting is more fitting for lovers of the romance genre than the elegant Bow Bridge.
-It’s the perfect place to reflect and wonder if “fairy tale” love can exist in the real world of NYC—a theme explored in the movie Enchanted.
-Channel your inner Princess Giselle and venture across Bow Bridge’s graceful arch to Bethesda Terrace...maybe while singing “That’s How You Know.”
+It’s the perfect place to reflect and wonder if “fairy-tale” love can exist in the real world of NYC—a theme explored in the movie Enchanted.
+Channel your inner Princess Giselle (Amy Adams) and venture across Bow Bridge’s graceful arch to Bethesda Terrace...maybe while singing “That’s How You Know.”

 BETHESDA TERRACE

 Speaking of Bethesda Terrace, the heart of Central Park has been a centerpiece for a number of films.
-Consider the movie Marathon Man in which Thomas Levy (Dustin Hoffman) makes a brief stop at the Terrace before continuing his journey to other picturesque Park locations such as the Reservoir and the Delacorte Theater.
-More recently, Earth’s Mightiest Heroes, including Iron Man, Captain America, Thor, Hulk, Black Widow, and Hawkeye, gathered at Bethesda Terrace to determine what the future holds for the villainous Loki following his siege on the Big Apple in Marvel’s the Avengers.
+Consider the movie Marathon Man, in which Thomas Levy (Dustin Hoffman) makes a brief stop at the Terrace before continuing his journey to other picturesque Park locations, including the Reservoir and the Delacorte Theater.
+Or the thrilling ending of Elf, when Buddy (Will Ferrell) and Santa Claus just barely avoid crashing Santa’s sleigh into Bethesda Fountain.
+More recently, Earth’s Mightiest Heroes, including Iron Man, Captain America, Thor, Hulk, Black Widow, and Hawkeye, gathered at Bethesda Terrace to determine what the future holds for the villainous Loki following his siege on the Big Apple in Marvel’s The Avengers.
+Even Keanu Reeves made an appearance at Bethesda Terrace in the closing scene of John Wick: Chapter 2.

 CHERRY HILL